2019 Brecon and Radnorshire by-election

-A by-election was held in the UK Parliament constituency of Brecon and Radnorshire (Brycheiniog a Sir Faesyfed) on 1 August 2019 after Chris Davies, who had held the seat for the Conservatives since the 2015 general election, was unseated by a recall petition.
-The by-election was won by Jane Dodds of the Liberal Democrats.
+A by-election for the United Kingdom parliamentary constituency of Brecon and Radnorshire was held on 1 August 2019 after incumbent Conservative Party MP Chris Davies was unseated by a successful recall petition following a conviction for false expenses claims.
+The by-election was won by Jane Dodds of the Liberal Democrats, denying Davies re-election, but the seat fell to the Conservatives at the following general election four months later.